MrEbabi/Woocommerce-Shipping-Countdown-Timer/README.md

 -----

-Source code is updated as a single function to easier usage.
+Source code is updated as a single function with a shortcode to easier usage.
 Plugin includes settings for Shipping Days and Shipping Hours will be developed soon.